 Style 5.
 Geometric pattern stair runner

 There are so many ways to use geometric patterns.
 A darker pattern like this example gives contrast to the lighter stairs and walls.

 Style 6.
 Bold Pattern

-You could also use the stair runner as the pop of color in your house!
-A bold pattern and vibrant colors like this one on Wayfair can be really stunning!
+Another staircase runner idea is one that will add a pop of color in your house!
+A bold pattern and vibrant colors similar to this one at (affiliate) Target can be really stunning!

 Style 7.
 Distressed blue stair runner